lhd23/ray-sz/README.md

 This is done by first transforming the equations down to a small set of elliptic integrals that can be evaluated efficiently as [Carlson symmetric forms](https://en.wikipedia.org/wiki/Carlson_symmetric_form).
-* Ray trace through these spacetimes and return the relevant optical and observational quantities of interest.
+* Ray trace through these spacetimes and return relevant observational quantities of interest.

 The Szekeres solutions represent a general class of exact inhomogeneous